ericmann/WP-Core-Contributions-Widget/readme.txt

 However, you can place a custom template in your theme directory to override this.
 Just place a `wp-core-contributions-widget-template.php` file in your theme directory to override the defaults.

-Remember, all of the parsed Trac tickets are contained in the `$items` array and you must populate the `$out` string with your desired markup.
+Remember, all of the parsed Trac tickets are contained in the `$items` array.
+The total count of the user's contributions is contained in the `$total` variable.
 Aside from that, use any variables you like.

 The `$items` array is a collection of associative arrays each containing:

 * `link` -> A link to the actual Trac changeset.
-* 'changeset' -> The ID of the changeset.
+* `changeset` -> The ID of the changeset.
-* 'description' -> The commit message for the changeset.
+* `description` -> The commit message for the changeset.
-* 'ticket' -> The ID of the ticket fixed by the patch.
+* `ticket` -> The ID of the ticket fixed by the patch.

 == Screenshots ==

 1. Example widget showing the default markup on the Twenty Eleven theme and contributions by [ericmann](http://profiles.wordpress.org/users/ericmann/).

 == Changelog ==

+= 0.4 =
+* Add a link to the full Trac results with a total result count listed.

 = 0.3 =
 * Better formatting for widget template